gimenete/awaitNewYear/README.md

 # awaitNewYear

-Example repo for using async/await in Node.js in 2016
+Example repo for using async/await in Node.js in 2016.
+More information in the [original article](https://medium.com/@gimenete/await-newyear-learning-es7-734ca587907#.439osr8vb).

 - Uses [babel](https://babeljs.io), but only the minimal for supporting async/await
 - Includes [sourcemap support](https://github.com/evanw/node-source-map-support)